Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral

 where $\widehat{B}_4$ is the profinite braid group on four strands and $\widehat{F}_2 $ is its profinite completion of the free group $F_2$ in two generators.
 The map to ${\rm Out}(\widehat{F}_2)$ (outer automorhisms) factors through ${\rm Aut}(\widehat{F}_2)$.

-$\widehat{GT}$ acts on $\widehat{F}_2$, by automorphisms that preserve profintie versions of the pentagon and hexagon equations.
+$\widehat{GT}$ acts on $\widehat{F}_2$, by automorphisms that preserve profinite versions of the pentagon and hexagon equations.
 It ensures the coherence with the action of the absolute Galois group $\Gal$ on etale fundamental groups.
-This action being faithful (injective), this means that $\widehat{GT}$ embeds into ${\rm Aut}(\widehat{F}_2)$.
+This action being faithful (injective), it means that $\widehat{GT}$ embeds into ${\rm Aut}(\widehat{F}_2)$.

 \,

 Therefore formally, $\widehat{GT}$ is a subgroup of the automorphism group of $\widehat{F}_2$, i.e. $\GT\subset {\rm Aut}(\widehat{F}_2)$ (see \cite[Ch.5, Sec.
 5.3]{LS}).